avogel3/PostedUp/README.md

 In Production, this app automatically links posts to the [PostedUp Community Page on Facebook](https://www.facebook.com/PostedUp-App-Community-214327459084678/).

 ### API Requests 👾

-This app serves GET requests on /posts.json and /posts/1.json
+This app is being refactored to server api requests on the /api namespace.